lifewatch/elab-documentation/docs/user-guide.md

 ### Upload your own data file

-- Prepare your data file for upload.
+- Prepare your 🌌data🌌 file for upload.
   > Allowed file types: Plain text [TXT], Plain text [CSV], Excel [XLS] and Excel [XLSX].

 - Click on "Browse" or "Choose file" (depending on your browser) to upload your file.
-- This will open the file explorer on your PC.
+- This will open the file explorer on your PC 🖥️
 - Select your file.

   > **Heading**: use the flag box to indicate whether your first row contains the column names or not.